Keeping a close eye on the market

 - The more mature a solution is, the more likely it is to end up in the danger zone.
 That also makes sense; the more functionality, the harder it is to stay user-friendly.
 The more products there are, the harder it is to let them work well together.
 In general, the younger it is, the more attractive it is.

 - Therefore, suppliers in top right corner of the parabola are very attractive, mature companies with substance.
 The best of both worlds.

 - Companies in or close to the danger zone can still become attractive to prospects if their pricing is competitive.
 However, they will not shift to the right with this.

-- The positioning came about through looking from our vision in the field at how Business Intelligence & Analytics should work in organizations (the intelligent organization) and how software should support it optimally.
+- The positioning came about through looking from our vision in the field at how Business Intelligence & Analytics should work in organizations (Data Science for Decision-Makers) and how software should support it optimally.
 That includes, among other things, a seamless integration of reporting, analysis, data discovery, and advanced analytics.

 - At the top of the parabola there are products / platforms that are able to support all maturity levels of BI: from reporting to analysis, from data discovery and dashboarding to highly advanced analytics.
 That some suppliers do not end up on the corresponding maturity level where they would most like to have positioned themselves has to do with the fact that they are missing crucial elements of functionality at the lower levels, and therefore end up just falling through the cracks.

 - With the horizontal positioning, it should not be implied that specific, stand-alone products – components of a complete suite – from companies on the left-hand side cannot be user-friendly in themselves.
 That they integrate well speaks for itself; it only concerns one product, after all.